-Looking for a permanent dehumidification system that will help solve the issues you are having with moisture, mold, or mildew in your basement?
-Then you have come to the right place.
+Looking for a permanent dehumidification system that will help solve the issues you are having with moisture and humidity issues in your basement?
+You have come to the right place.

 Before we get into the specifics and recommended models of dehumidifiers, we want to explain basic problems that indicate the need for a unit in your basement.